mrchughes/solid-pds/docs/IMPLEMENTATION_GUIDE.md

    - Users can define who has access to their data

 2. **Authentication**
-   - OIDC-based authentication using the Authentication Service
+   - OIDC-based authentication using the Identity Provider Service
    - Support for WebID-TLS for certificate-based authentication

 3. **Authorization**